 Eve Arden (1908-1990) was an actress best known for her title role in the TV series Our Miss Brooks, which aired from 1952-1956.

 You like Jell-O with fruit suspended in it?

 Jell-O is a sweetened gelatin dessert made by Kraft Foods.
 It is often made with grapes, slices of banana, or other fruits mixed in.

 “What would be his radius of danger within an hour?”
 Reykjavik.

 Reykjavik is the capital of Iceland.
 As of 2000, its population stood at just over 100,000.

 The caisson is making its way past us now.
 The riderless horse float is made of ten thousand carnations, and clowns are pouring out of the casket.
 Lovely sight.

+A caisson is a type of two-wheeled horse-drawn wagon.
 Most likely a reference to the Tournament of Roses Parade held in Pasadena, California, since 1890 (in which all floats must be made of flowers).
 It is televised with usually insipid commentary by morning news anchors and talk show hosts.
-A caisson is a type of two-wheeled horse-drawn wagon.
+Or it might be a reference to the Great Circus Parade, a fundraiser for the Circus World Museum that has taken place more than 30 times since 1963, in either Chicago; Milwaukee, Wisconsin; or Baraboo, Wisconsin.

 This sounds like a classic circus march, but I was unable to identify the exact tune.
 It's at 1:15:14 if anyone wants to take a stab at it.